Shahid Parvez

-Ustad Shahid Parvez Khan (commonly known as Shahid Parvez; born 14 October 1954) is an Indian classical sitar maestro from the Imdadkhani gharana.
+Shahid Parvez Khan (commonly known as Shahid Parvez; born 14 October 1954) is an Indian classical sitar maestro from the Imdadkhani gharana.
 He represents the seventh generation of the Etawah Gharana as its primary exponent.
-He is praised especially for the vocalistic phrasing and quality of his raga improvisations, known as "Gayaki Ang."
+He is praised especially for the vocalistic phrasing and quality of his raga improvisations, known as "Gayaki ang".
 This translates to "singing branch/limb" ("branch" and "limb" referring here to musical style).
 The sitar legend Ustad Vilayat Khan resurrected and re-introduced Gayaki Ang as a widely accepted sitar genre in India and abroad, and his nephew, Ustad Shahid Parvez Khan, has carried this torch into the present day.